pipclark/Automated-running-of-multiple-SESSA-files-XPS-AES/README.md

 	put this number in B18. e.g. 3000 for 3000 eV.
 	If you want to VARY the photon energy, you need to enter an upper (A18) and lower (B18) bound, and increment size (C18) for example you want 2000 eV, 3000 eV, 4000 eV.
 Then put 4000 in A18, 2000 in B18, and 1000 in C18.
+	The kinetic energy range will stay fixed for each photon energy.

 Sample composition, always write it with a slash between elements e.g. for water H2/O.
-It is case sensitive too so Gold is Au.
+It is case sensitive too e.g. Gold is Au.
 If you have multiple layers with the same element in you can label it them, for example H2/O[1] H2/O[2] etc.

 Things necessary to set up: